mojofunk/ardour-docs/bugs/untracked.md

 - A new zoom state should not be created each time a ruler drag zoom changes zoom.
 Only on button release.

+- Auto save should only save to *.bak and explicit saves should save to *.bak and swap with session file.

+- Mute tool

+- A library to abstract system testing that can be run during application execution.

+- lv2 plugin that loads/assigns/etc sfz files.
+ZamSFZ?

+- Drag audio region to MIDI track to convert to MIDI region

+- When shrinking a MIDI track the Keyboard should reduce the amount of keys visible to the notes in use?

+- Double clicking on a marker should play back from that position

+- Fix indentation in playlist.cc

+- Ctrl + Tab should cycle between current and last tab and it could behave like some applications where it cycles if you do it quickly but alternates between last if done slowly.
+See ConEmu.

+- Draw fade handles as triangles

+- Think of a good function to toggle between with Ctrl+~

+- VCA's created by right clicking on group and selecting Assign * to VCA -> New has empty name.

+- Duplicate and Multi-Duplicate for range selections aren't in Main menu.
+  Duplicate is in context menu but not Multi-duplicate.